 A Coordinator Special Programs Health Services II, Developmental Disabilities is the full performance level of work coordinating programs in the Department of Health and Mental Hygiene in a local health department, residential facility or the headquarters administration.
-Employees are responsible for assigned program activities.
+Employees in this classification are responsible for assigned program activities.
 Employees in this classification do not supervise other Coordinators Special Programs, Health Services but may supervise lower-level support staff.

 The Coordinator Special Programs Health Services I and the Coordinator Special Programs Health Services II, Developmental Disabilities are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees and the range of duties performed.
 The Coordinator Special Programs Health Services I performs a limited range of duties with some independence at times and under close supervision at other times depending on the complexity of the specific duty being performed while the Coordinator Special Programs Health Services II, Developmental Disabilities performs the full range of duties under general supervision.
-The Coordinator Special Programs Health Services II, Developmental Disabilities is differentiated from the Coordinator Special Programs Health Services III, Developmental Disabilities in that the Coordinator Special Programs Health Services III, Developmental Disabilities performs advanced/supervisory duties at a DHMH local health department or oversees the operational (non-clinical) aspects of a program(s).
+The Coordinator Special Programs Health Services II, Developmental Disabilities is differentiated from the Coordinator Special Programs Health Services III, Developmental Disabilities in that the Coordinator Special Programs Health Services III, Developmental Disabilities performs advanced/supervisory duties at a MDH local health department or oversees the operational (non-clinical) aspects of a program(s).

 Plans and conducts studies or surveys, and investigations related to specific program services;